tothenew/pennypincher/README.md

 ### Features

 1. Generates a report consisting of all the idle resources in the account and potential savings.
-2. Two platforms are supported for receiving the report, one is email and another is slack.
+2. Three platforms are supported for receiving the report, That are email,slack and s3.
 3. The number of days for which resource metrics (usage) is to be monitored can be set by the end user.
 4. The solution is easily deployable as the whole setup can be done using AWS Cloudformation or Docker.